 Following on from a report from the UK Council for Internet Safety which highlighted the challenges parents, schools and communities face in Online Safety matters, we have subscribed to National Online Safety to provide resources for all parents and carers alongside our school staff.
 The resources include excellent Parents & Carers courses (presented by Myleene Klass), online video resources and weekly guides covering a huge range of topics, including online relationships and bullying, fake profiles, online grooming, live streaming, online Identity, screen addiction and social media platforms.

 To create an account, parents should go to https://nationalonlinesafety.com/enrol/dean-field-community-primary-school and set ‘Parent/Carer’ as their user type.
 Parents can access National Online Safety online via any device by downloading the app in the App Store/Google Play Store.

 There are also some excellent websites which are full of useful information about staying safe on the internet.
-Click on the links below to find out more about staying safe using the internet and other new technologies:
+Click on the links below to find out more:

 The parent and carer section of the website is split into 4-7 and 7-11 age groups.
 The 4-7 area contains a series of three animations that follow the adventures of Jessie, Tia and Mo as they begin to navigate the online world, watching videos, sharing pictures and playing games.

 There’s also a storybook for each episode to help you and your child keep the conversation going.
 The 8-10 section contains as series of ‘Play Like Share’ animations and a fun game that puts children’s knowledge about online safety to the test by asking them to help characters make safe choices.
 There are useful conversation starters and practical activities to help you talk to your child about all the topics covered.